Our wildflowers – 14

 Summer phlox

 This may be the cultivar ‘Mt.
 Fuji,’ though I haven’t kept track of which cultivars are which.
-I do think it’s a cultivar, though.
+I do think it’s a cultivar, though (bought in the days before we knew cultivars weren’t as useful as a habitat plant.)

 NOT QUITE NATIVE: Creeping phlox (Phlox stolonifera ‘Sherwood Purple’)